Truffle Butter Grits: Keep Your Fork Farms

 Try Jane’s truffles this month on the Parmesan-Crusted Pork Cutlet with creamy grits topped with truffle butter and summer squash.
 The dish is part of our “Suddenly Summer menu,” featuring “Locavore’s Delight.”
 This special menu is a 2012 Finalist for the Best in North Carolina restaurant competition.

-We met Jane Morgan Smith through Chef Leigh Hesling of Green Valley Grill and Print Works Bistro fame.
-He purchased some truffles from her and she invited us out to visit her grove.
+We met Jane Morgan Smith through one of our chefs’ at our sister restaurant’s Green Valley Grill and Print Works Bistro.
+They purchased some truffles from her and she invited us out to visit her grove.
 I didn’t see much use for the truffles on our menu at Lucky 32 Southern Kitchen.
 Then, this winter, we were preparing our entry for the Best Dish in NC competition when we ran into Jane again at the Piedmont Grown annual gathering.

 She mentioned that the new crop of truffles was being harvested and she’d have plenty of truffle butter in the near future.
 I decided to finish our wonderfully creamy Guilford Mill grits with some truffle butter for the Best Dish contest.